basil08/jekyll-now/watchlog.md

 I asked my pals for a comedy as I feared I was getting depressed (which in a sense, I am still) and came out this hilarious suggestion.
 Perfect watch for a saturday afternoon though not with kids.

+* **Jojo Rabbit (2019) _(x1)_**

+Now as I am writing this, I wonder why have I watched this only once?(!)
+It's a fantastic, modern satire on the outside with a warm, humane story at its core.
+Also, my introduction to the quirky Taika Waititi.

+* **Terminator (1984) _(X2)_**

+Loved it.
+And you do know how I absolutely crush on the 80s?
+Those were the times, ah.

+* **Terminator 2 (1991) _(X1)_**

+Watched them both for the sheer cult status the Terminator series enjoy in the geek culture.
+Though, I may not watch the later ones.
+Besides, I believe Cameron sufficiently messes up the timeline by the end of T2. :shrug:

+* **The White Tiger (2021) _(X1)_**

+This was inevitable.
+After watching the trailer on YouTube, I grabbed the book by A. Adiga and then to catch this adaptation starring a fitting Adarsh Grover as Balram Halwai.
+And partially to drag my sister into atleast relishing this satire (she hates books).

+* **The Lion King (1994)**

+Watching....

 ## Closing thoughts